zikula/core/docs/LayoutDesign/Themes/ThemeConfiguration.md

 - bootstrapPath: set a zasset-type path to override the core bootstrap.css - the file is then stored in your Theme's `Resources/public/css/` directory
   - e.g.: `bootstrapPath: "@ZikulaDefaultTheme:css/cerulean.min.css"`
-- blockWrapping: set a boolean value to indicate whether ALL blocks will be wrapped with a unique container `<div>`
-  - e.g. `blockWrapping: false`
-  - default: `true` (if no parameter is set)
-  - WARNING: certain core functionalities (e.g. collapseable blocks) require this `<div>` and break without it.